-- 5. Appendix F of the Statement in the Annex to this Memorandum contains the rules determining the payment of allowances to practitioners who undertook appropriate CET in 2020. - 6.
-A standard allowance of £590 is payable in respect of appropriate CET undertaken in 2020 (i.e. in the period 1 January 2020 to 31 December 2020 inclusive) by the following individuals: - optometrists (other than bodies corporate) who were on the Ophthalmic List of an NHS Board for at least six months during 2020, and who have maintained their registration with the General Optical Council; and - OMPs whose only remunerated medical or optical activity in 2020 was GOS, who were on the Ophthalmic List of an NHS Board for at least six months during 2020, and who have maintained their registration with the General Medical Council.
+- 8. Further to PCA(O)2022(04) which set out the process and eligibility criteria for optometrists and OMPs claiming a CPD allowance for undertaking appropriate CPD in 2021, the allowance values to be paid have been increased by 4.5% and are as follows: - A standard allowance of £617 is payable in respect of appropriate CPD undertaken in 2021 (i.e. in the period 1 January 2021 to 31 December 2021 inclusive) by the following individuals: - optometrists (other than bodies corporate) who were on the Ophthalmic List of an NHS Board for at least six months during 2021, and who have maintained their registration with the General Optical Council:

-7. A higher allowance of £884 is payable in respect of appropriate independent prescriber CET undertaken in 2020 (i.e. in the period 1 January 2020 to 31 December 2020 inclusive) by optometrists (other than bodies corporate) who:
+OMPs whose only remunerated medical or optical activity in 2021 was GOS, who were on the Ophthalmic List of an NHS Board for at least six months during 2021, and who have maintained their registration with the General Medical Council.

-- were registered as an independent prescriber during 2020; - were included on the Ophthalmic List of an NHS Board and registered with a host Board as an independent prescriber for at least six months during 2020; and - have maintained their registration with the General Optical Council.
+- A higher allowance of £924 is payable in respect of appropriate independent prescriber CPD undertaken in 2021 (i.e. in the period 1 January 2021 to 31 December 2021 inclusive) by optometrists (other than bodies corporate) who: - o were registered as an independent prescriber during 2021; - were included on the Ophthalmic List of an NHS Board and registered with a host Board as an independent prescriber for at least six months during 2021;